Lamden/lamden-bridge/README.md

 5. **Contract interaction**

 Use an account on both blockchains that isn't an owner of any of the contracts.
-Simply follow the workflow by calling `deposit` first on the Lamden side, then submitting the signature's v,r,s as well as deposit arguments into `withdraw` on the Ethereum side.
+Remember to approve the bridge contracts on both sides.
+Follow the workflow by calling `deposit` first on the Lamden side, then submitting the signature's v,r,s as well as deposit arguments into `withdraw` on the Ethereum side.
 To return your dTau to Lamden call `deposit` on the Ethereum contract and see the Tau appear in your Lamden wallet.
 The listening servers should print into the console when they catch events and send corresponding transactions.

 I interacted with the contracts on the Lamden side with the wallet and using Remix on the Ethereum side.